linagora/tmail-flutter/docs/adr/0108-workplace-call-transport.md

 ## Context

-- An attachment that exceeds the server size cap goes to Drive instead of a dead-end dialog.
-- That upload needs the same auth the Drive picker already uses.
+- A Workplace call needs the same auth the Drive picker already uses.
 - Bridge `fetchJSON` when the container app exposes it, otherwise an exchanged bearer token.
 - Today that flow is private to the picker's composer extension, and hardcoded to `POST /intents`.
-- This decision covers the preparation only; the upload call itself lands after.
+- A second caller is coming, so the flow lives outside the extension.

 ## Decision

 ### Scope

-- Prepared here: a reusable Workplace transport, a recovery seam on the oversize path, a source-agnostic file body reader.
+- Prepared here: a reusable Workplace transport.
-- Not here: the upload request, the magic folder, the link in the body.
+- Not here: any new call sent over it.
 - Nothing a user can see changes.

 ### One transport for every Workplace call